anarkiwi/sid-wizard/README.md

 ;------------------------------------------------------------------------------

-This is the first release candidate, the first feature: MIDI SYNC IN has matured andi is provided via VESSEL/NMI: in the menu you can select "SYNC MODE": ON (1) or OFF (0)
+This is the first release candidate, the first feature: MIDI SYNC IN has matured and is provided via VESSEL/NMI: in the menu you can select "SYNC MODE": ON (1) or OFF (0)
      ( You need to enable the VESSEL MIDI interface first )